 Roadway lighting is present in the project area along Sunol Boulevard between Arlington Drive and just west of the I-680 southbound off-ramp.
 To improve roadway visibility, the project would install additional lighting at the signalized intersections of Sunol Boulevard with the I-680 southbound and northbound ramps, and from west of the I-680 southbound off-ramp to the Castlewood Drive/Pleasanton-Sunol Road intersection.
+The City of Pleasanton will operate and maintain roadway lighting.

 The maximum height of the lighting would be 35 to 40 feet, and the number and location of lights would be determined during the detailed design phase.
 Signal and light pole foundations are expected to have a maximum depth of disturbance of 14 feet.